OMAC (comics): Downfall of Brother Eye

-Batman leads a collection of superheroes, consisting of: Hal Jordan, John Stewart, Green Arrow (only because Batman is attempting to trust people again and contacted him to see if he would come), Mister Terrific, Black Lightning, Black Canary, the new Blue Beetle, Metamorpho, Booster Gold and Sasha Bordeaux, to Earth's orbit using Intel from Booster Gold and Ted Kord's spaceship.
-Blue Beetle's scarab allows him to find and reveal Brother Eye's hidden location above Earth by negating its vibrational frequency.
+Batman leads a collection of superheroes, consisting of: Hal Jordan, John Stewart, Green Arrow, Mister Terrific, Black Lightning, Black Canary, Blue Beetle, Metamorpho, Booster Gold, and Sasha Bordeaux, to Earth's orbit using intel from Booster Gold and Ted Kord's spaceship.
+Blue Beetle's scarab allows him to find and reveal Brother Eye by negating its vibrational frequency.
 Brother Eye sends the OMACs and the two groups clash.

 With the two Green Lanterns fighting off most of the OMACs and Brother Eye's defenses, the heroes' ship crashes into Brother Eye.
 Metamorpho provides an oxygen supply as Blue Beetle and Booster Gold stay with the ship to guard it, but Blue Beetle later assists in the destruction of the device that Brother Eye used to hide in orbit and the rescuing of some of the other heroes.
 Batman goes to distract Brother Eye by shutting off the central computer, although Brother Eye tries to distract him by showing him Nightwing's confrontation with Superboy-Prime.
 Sasha, linked to Oracle, goes to upload every computer virus on Earth into Brother Eye's system as well as trying to prevent the artificial gravity from shutting down.
 Black Canary goes to the surveillance room to use her sonic scream to blind the Eye.
 Black Lightning and Mr. Terrific go to the memory banks so that Black Lightning fries as much circuitry as possible while Mr. Terrific, invisible to machines and electronics, delivers the fatal blow by knocking Brother Eye off orbit using its orbital thrusters.

 The plan works, and Brother Eye is deactivated.
 All of the remaining activated OMACs shut down, releasing their hosts.
 As all of the other heroes evacuate Brother Eye as it begins falling out of orbit to Earth, falling apart in the process, it tries to take Batman down with it, telling him he can never trust the costumed heroes again after what they did to him.
 Batman, however, says he will take his chances, and accepts Hal Jordan's aid in getting to safety.

 After crash-landing in Saudi Arabia, Brother Eye tries to download its system into Sasha as a means of self-preservation, but Sasha manages to destroy the satellite, freeing herself from the nanobots infecting her.

-DCU: A Brave New World
+Michael Costner

 DC released DCU: A Brave New World in June 2006, which was the epilogue to the OMAC limited series.

 Brother Eye has not been fully decommissioned and lies in a NORAD facility.
 Michael Costner is the last OMAC unit, kept as emergency backup, and Brother Eye calls to him.

-This Brother Eye has corrupted programming and now believes all humans need to be subjugated and/or exterminated, whether metahuman or not.
+This Brother Eye has corrupted programming and now believes all humans need to be subjugated or exterminated whether metahuman or not.
 It has also recently begun to manifest dissociative behavior with at least two "personalities" now being heard in the OMAC's internal conversations.